 |Tears||Emotional – joy or pain|

-4. Nonverbal Communication Example-Haptics (Touch)
+4. Haptics (Touch)

-Any type of communication involving touch.
+Haptics is an example of nonverbal communication that representing communication involving touch.
 Haptic communication occurred when people or animals interact with the sense of touch.

-1.Intimate distance ( 0-18 inches (-45.72 cm) = close friends, some family members, also lovers—private zone
+1.Intimate distance ( 0-18 inches (-45.72 cm): for example, close friends, some family members, and lovers—private zone

-2. Personal distance (18 in. – 4 ft (1.22 m), an arm’s length away) = friends and acquaintances
+2. Personal distance (18 in. – 4 ft (1.22 m), an arm’s length away): for example, friends and acquaintances

-3. Social distance ( 4 – 8 ft (2.44 m) = new acquaintances and strangers
+3. Social distance ( 4 – 8 ft (2.44 m): for example, new acquaintances and strangers

-4. Public distance ( >8 ft (2.44 m) = making a presentation to a larger audience.
+4. Public distance ( >8 ft (2.44 m): for example, making a presentation to a larger audience.